zarasmagla/node-DeepResearch/README.md

 # DeepResearch

-Keep searching and reading webpages until finding the answer (or exceeding the token budget).
+Keep searching, reading webpages, reasoning until it finds the answer (or exceeding the token budget).

 Query: `"who is the biggest? cohere, jina ai, voyage?"` - 13 steps
 ![example-biggest](example-biggest.gif)